anombyte93/student_privesc/student_privesc_template.md

 walkthrough-YOURNAME.md
 ```

-4. Open the file with a text editor (e.g., VSCode, Notepad++, Sublime Text)
+4. Open the file with a text editor (e.g., VSCode, Trae, Notepad++, Sublime Text)
 5. Fill out each section as you complete the lab

 ---